 Following Dr. Doisy's retirement in 1965, Dr. Robert Olson, a distinguished physician and nutritionist, became chairman of the department.
 During his nearly two decades as chairman, Dr. Olson nurtured expansion of research within the department, and successfully campaigned for the integration of nutritional science into clinical medicine.
 Upon Dr. Olson's retirement in 1984, Dr. William Sly, a physician and molecular geneticist, was recruited as chairman.
 Well known for his work in the area of lysosomal cell biology and storage diseases, his research has expanded to include carbonic anhydrases and regulation of iron storage in health and disease.
 Dr. Sly's many contributions to the study of inborn errors of metabolism have received international recognition, and resulted in numerous awards, including election to the National Academy of Sciences.

 In January 2010, Enrico Di Cera, M.D., became chairman of the department.
+A comprehensive history of the department was featured in the recent issue of Missouri Medicine.

 The history of Saint Louis University may be traced to the founding of St. Louis Academy in 1818, three years before Missouri became a state.
 The academy was renamed St. Louis College in 1820 and two years later Saint Louis University received the first university charter west of the Mississippi River.
 In the same year the organization of a Graduate School was undertaken.
 The first degree of Master of Arts was conferred in 1834 and the first Ph.D. degree in 1880.
 The present School of Medicine was established in 1903 when the university purchased the Marion Sims-Beaumont College of Medicine.